 Quantum: our best-selling 4-in-1 boiling tap

-The Quantum 4-in-1 tap has all of the state-of-the-art features of our 3-in-1 taps, with the addition of a cold water filter that removes impurities and unwanted chemicals.
+Quantum has all of the state-of-the-art features of our 3-in-1 taps, with the addition of a cold water filter that removes impurities and unwanted chemicals.
 This means you can enjoy the luxury of filtered water and boiling water on tap at any time you want.

 Platinum: our flex 4-in-1 boiling tap